manderscode/Ascending_Notes/README.md

 More information regarding how to configure Jest (https://jestjs.io/docs/configuration) and React Testing Library can be found on the official documentation website.

+#Test File Structure

+Our files are organized according to components.
+Each component has its own file and the respective test in the same folder.